zatchbell1311-wq/LLM-Assembly/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+🤝 Contributing

+Contributions are welcome and appreciated!
+If you want to improve this project, follow these steps:

+1. Star this repository
+2. Fork the repository
+3. Create a new branch
+   bash
+   git checkout -b feature/your-feature-name
+   Make your changes and commit them

+git commit -m "Add: meaningful commit message"

+ Push to your fork

+git push origin feature/your-feature-name